 Does familiarity with personal computers and computer games give an advantage to some candidates by enhancing their aptitude test performances?
 In short, the answer appears to be, no.

 There are some things worth mentioning that aptitude testing alone cannot do.
 It cannot assess personal qualities, such as leadership or team compatibility.
 Neither can it assess motivation.
 As every flying instructor knows, a run-of-the-mill student who is keen and highly motivated will often do as well as, if not better than, one who is a 'natural' but not a 'tryer'.
 That said, assessment of motivation and personal qualities is best left to a future employer, who will weigh them in the balance with aptitude scores, - nurturing them is the Training Organisation's job.

-Registration forms for the aptitude tests may be downloaded in pdf format, printed and forwarded to the Guild together with a cheque for £155 (made out to GAPAN).
+Registration forms for the aptitude tests may be downloaded in pdf format, printed and forwarded to the Company together with a cheque for £155 (made out to Air Pilots).